chpill/chpill.github.io/en/posts/rapid-feedback-webdev-with-closeables-and-reitit.md

 suspend/resume mechanism, to get a kind of "soft reload" of your system.
 Obviously, we cannot do that here, but let me share a DIY trick mentionned in the [Reitit documentation][3] that will help keep your feedback loop short as you are building a website or an api server.
+We'll then dig a little deeper into why it works and when it doesn't, so that you may reuse this pattern outside of webdev as well.

 ## Simple routing fragments